Today, I give you 6 ideas on how you can style vintage ironstone in your home.

 My fireplace mantle is deep.
-It’s been fun over the years to layer pieces to bring beauty for all the seasons.
+It’s been fun over the years to layer pieces to bring beauty to all the seasons.

 A 3 piece tea set, with similar pink tones, was placed on the right.
 I don’t know if you’ve heard of Victorian Trading Company.
 I found this sweet tea set on their website.
 Here’s a link to the tea set.

 If you’re a vintage lover, like I am, you will love shopping there.
-Here’s a link to thier website.
+Here’s a link to their website.

 The white Pfalz Graff gravy boat gives a simple look to the whole vignette.

-In the back, on the left, you can see a silver candelabra peeking on the side.
+In the back, on the left, you can see a silver candelabra peeking from the side.
 A find from the thrift store.

 No. 4 – Layering ironstone teacups in a cloche.

 Layering vintage ironstone teacups on top of each other gives an element of dimension.
-It’s a sweet way to showcase those beauties by using a cloche, like this one, with the wood bottom.
+It’s a sweet way to showcase those beauties by using a cloche, like this one, with a wood bottom.

 You’ve probably seen the power of light and dark.

-I first learned this technique watching Fixer Upper with Joanna Gaines.
+I first learned this technique by watching Fixer Upper with Joanna Gaines.
 She would have dark wood floors with a white wall.
-The furniture, pillows, greenery, flowers and wall art would pop with the combination of how the light and dark contrast made everything stand out.
+The furniture, pillows, greenery, flowers, and wall art would pop with the combination of how the light and dark contrast made everything stand out.